tomas-ronec/apic-exporter/README.md

 ## Adding further metrics

 There are two ways to add further metrics.
-One is extending the [BaseCollector](BaseCollector.py) and the other is extending the [StandardCollector](StandardCollector.py).
+One is extending the [BaseCollector](BaseCollector.py) and the other is extending the [Collector](Collector.py).

-When extending from the `BaseCollector` the client has to take care of edge-cases such as the host not answering.
-The `StandardCollector` takes care of these things and requires solely the logic for creating the Prometheus metrics from query results.
+When extending from the `BaseCollector` the client has to take care of the communication with the different APIC hosts, checking for valid response data etc. The `Collector` takes care of these things and only requires to implement the abstract methods `get_query` (defines the query to be executed against the APIC host) and `get_metrics` (creates the Prometheus metrics from the fetched data).

-If you want to contribute additional metrics take the [ApicCoopDbCollector](collectors/apiccoopdb.py) as an Example.
+For most metrics it is sufficient to extend from the [Collector](Collector.py).
+See [ApicCoopDbCollector](collectors/apiccoopdb.py) as an example.
-Here the metrics are defined as a List of `CustomMetric` objects.
-Each of these objects contains the name of the metric, the query required to fetch the data from the APIC hosts and a method which processes this data.
-This method is responsible for creating the Prometheus metric from the fetched data.

 ## Docker